 Research has shown that Animal Assisted Therapy is a very helpful tool in treating adolescents with Mental Health and Substance Abuse Disorders.
 The most primary goal of AAT is to help strengthen and promote teens’ emotional, cognitive, and social functioning, through the work they engage in with animals.
 Our Animal Assisted Therapy program at Paradigm Malibu has shown time and again to help teens to openly engage in the treatment process, to gain insight into their own behaviors and consequences, to learn how to better communicate and function in relationships, and to improve their sense of social awareness.
-All AAT sessions at Paradigm are provided by a Certified Animal Assisted Therapy Specialist.

 In essence, Animal Assisted Therapy is rooted in the Biophilia Hypothesis which suggests that our attachment to and interest in animals stems from the strong possibility that human survival was historically, partly dependent on an ability to notice and interpret signals from animals in the environment indicating safety or threat.
 In other words, it was useful for people to be aware of the environment around them in order to protect their own lives, including clues they might pick up from plants or animals.
 Because of this, if we see animals at rest or in a peaceful state, this in turn signals us to experience feeling safety, security and other feelings of well being on both conscious and subconscious levels.
 Therefore, by teens engaging in regular caring for and interaction with animals, they often gain a sense of comfort and ease, making it easier for them to soften and open up to their treatment process.